Govt Approves Three New Airlines – Al Hind Air, FlyExpress, and Shankh Air, After IndiGo’s Turmoil The Bridge Chronicle

 According to PTI, Al Hind Air and FlyExpress have been granted their NOCs despite worries about a potential duopoly in India's domestic airline sector.
 These concerns arise following significant operational disruptions experienced by IndiGo, the nation's leading airline, which holds over 65 percent of the market share.

-“It has been endeavour of the ministry to encourage more airlines in Indian Aviation which is amongst the fastest growing aviation markets in the world owing to the policies of the government of Hon’ble PM Shri @narendramodi ji,” civil aviation minister Naidu said on X. He added that schemes like UDAN had facilitated smaller carriers like Star Air, India One Air, Fly91, and more to “play an important role in the regional connectivity within the country.”
+Civil Aviation Minister Naidu highlighted on X, “It has been the ministry's endeavor to encourage more airlines in Indian Aviation, which is one of the fastest-growing aviation markets globally, thanks to the policies of the government under Hon’ble PM Shri @narendramodi ji.”
+He further noted that initiatives like UDAN have enabled smaller carriers, including Star Air, India One Air, and Fly91, to "play an important role in regional connectivity within the country."

 SCROLL FOR NEXT